Common name: Asian ginseng, Korean ginseng, Chinese ginseng

 Science: The major active compounds of panax ginseng are well known and comprise protopanaxadiol-type and protopanaxatriol-type ginsenosides and acid polysaccharides (Baek et al., 2015).
 These molecular species contribute to the numerous pharmacological activities of ginseng such as modulation of immune responses, normalization of brain functions, increased activity of the antioxidative system, and attenuation of skin troubles.
 In vivo and ex vivo model studies show that ginseng has anti-oxidant (Keum et al., 2000) and and anti-inflammatory (Baek et al., 2015; Lim et al., 2015) activities.
 Notably, in a study that used a in vivo model of asthma red ginseng was found to be more effective overall in reducing inflammation compared with white (Lim et al., 2015).

 There are an impressive range of double blind placebo controlled human clinical studies on Asian ginseng.
 White Korean ginseng appears effective at reducing the symptoms of Alzheimer’s (Lee, et al., 2008), although this study was open label.
 Korean ginseng has also been shown to be effective at reducing the symptoms of chronic fatigue syndrome, and in this study, they also showed that it was effective at reducing oxidative stress in humans (Kim et al., 2013).
 A small study found a significant effect versus the placebo in Korean red ginseng reducing diabetes disease parameters (Vuksan et al., 2008).
 Additionally, Korean red ginseng has been found to enhance male erection strength (Honget et al., 2002).
 Finally, there is good evidence Korean red ginseng may reduce allergies (Jung et al., 2011).
-In summary, there exists a diverse array of data that suggest Asian ginseng is a potent medicine capable of improving a wide range of disease conditions.
-Many of these studies support the traditional use of ginseng as an overall tonic for health.
+In summary, there exists a diverse array of data that suggest Asian ginseng is a potent medicine capable of improving a range of disease conditions.

 Form: Note, that good quality panax ginseng is hard to come by.
 Traditional knowledge states the root must be 5 years old before harvesting.
 I use 6 year old whole root extracts of Korean red panax ginseng and not concentrated by any artificial means.

 Research on models